-Jurisdiction where applicants were initially trained in the profession: The field "unknown" reflects some of the individuals who applied for registration under the terms of the Ontario Labour Mobility Act.
-As only those who are registered in Alberta and Saskatchewan are required to provide verification of their academic qualifications, the College may not have academic verification for those applying from the other jurisdictions.
+Jurisdiction where applicants were initially trained in the profession: The field "Unknown" includes applicants who applied for registration under the terms of the Ontario Labour Mobility Act.

-Applicants actively pursuing licensing: Includes those who applied for registration in 2011, but did not become registered in 2011.
-This also includes applicants who applied in 2011, but withdrew their application or were refused a certificate of registration in the same year.
+Applicants actively pursuing licensing: This includes applicants who applied for registration in 2014 but did not become registered in 2014.
+This also includes applicants who applied for registration in 2014 but withdrew their application or were refused a certificate of registration in the same year.

-Inactive Applicants: Includes those applicants who applied for registration on or before December 31, 2010, but were not yet registered as of December 31, 2011 and remain applicants.
+Inactive Applicants: This includes those applicants who applied for registration on or before December 31, 2013, but were not yet registered as of December 31, 2014, and remain applicants.

-Applicants who were issued an alternative class of license: Includes those applicants who were issued a provisional certificate of registration.
-These applicant numbers are also included in the section "Applicants who became FULLY registered members".
+Applicants who were issued an alternative class of license: This number is also included in the section "Applicants who became FULLY registered members".

-Class of licence Description
+Class of licence Description Section 9(1) of Ontario Regulation 383/00, made under section 18(1) of the SWSSWA: An applicant for a provisional certificate of registration for social work must have submitted f) State the number of reviews and appeals your organization processed in the reporting year (use only whole numbers; do not enter commas or decimals).

-a) Provisional Certificate Section 9(1) of Ontario Regulation 383/00, made under section 18(1) of the SWSSWA: An applicant for a provisional certificate of registration for social work must have submitted an application on or before November 21, 2002 with the prescribed fees and produced documentation satisfactory to the Registrar that shows the applicant met the requirements prescribed under the Regulation.
+a) Provisional Certificate an application on or before November 21, 2002 with the prescribed fees and produced documentation satisfactory to the Registrar that shows the applicant met the requirements prescribed under the Regulation.

 b)

 c)

 d)

 e)

 f)

 g)

 h)

 i)

 j)